Adwai-T/Notes/C++/C++.md

 Namespace is used for encapsulation.

+Function in c and c++ are global scoped and are usable across files, thus we define them in a namespace to restrict their scope.

 It helps us organize our code into local groups and prevents name collision that might occur especially when our project are big and we are using external libraries.

 We have already seen the `std` name space that is the standard namespace used by C++ library.

+> Variables are scoped to the file.
+Using `extern` to define a varaible makes it global in the sence that it can be used between different files.

 ```cpp
 namespace utils{